 A current example: the online ticket platform Viagogo is currently offering tickets for sale for the »Concerts for Hamburg« series.
-Tickets for the »Concerts for Hamburg« were actually only available via ticket registration and delivered to customers by post.
+Tickets for the »Concerts for Hamburg« series were actually only available via ticket registration and were delivered to customers by post.
 Even before the start of the registration period, www.viagogo.de was offering tickets.
 This is a clear case of so-called short selling, as not a single ticket for the »Concerts for Hamburg« series actually existed at the time.
 As tickets will be allocated at random, no seller can expect to obtain the tickets offered on Viagogo.

 I want to attend a concert at the Elbphilharmonie and have found diverse websites offering tickets.
 How do I know which websites are official and are selling authentic tickets?